-There are 10 Strategy Types.
-Click to learn more about each of them below.
+Click below to learn more about each of the 10 Strategy Types.

-PI’s software helps you understand how people think and work.
-In particular, it helps you understand what your team members are best at and where they have to stretch.
+PI Design helps you understand how people think and work.
+In particular, it helps you understand what your team members are best at, and where they may need to stretch.

 Keep in mind: